nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 > `add {video_name} /mod {module_code} /lec {lecture_name} [/timestamp {timestamp}] [/watch] [/tags {tag_1}[, {tag_2}[, ...]]]`

-Add a video to a lecture
+Add a video to a lecture.

 - <span style="color:#e46c0a">`/watch`</span> : If specified, the video will be marked as watched
   - An argument that takes no value